camunda-community-hub/spring-zeebe/README.md

 ## Run OutboundConnectors

+Consult the [Connector SDK](https://github.com/camunda/connector-sdk) for details on Connectors in general.

-You can directly run `OutboundConnectorFunction`s using spring-zeebe, you just have to make sure they are exposed as Spring Beans.
-See [Connector SDK](https://github.com/camunda/connector-sdk) for details on connectors overall.
+You can run `OutboundConnectorFunction`s using Spring Zeebe with any of the following options:

+* Expose them as Spring beans and run them directly in your own application.
+* Run them using the pre-packaged [Connector runtime](./connector-runtime) application.

+### Run OutboundConnector as Spring bean

-So, for example, if you have the following outbound connector function:
+If you have the following outbound Connector function:

 ```
 @OutboundConnector(